-So can this svelte machine attract new customers, while staying true to the Engineered to Party slogan?
+So can this svelte machine attract new customers, while staying true to Transition's Engineered to Party slogan?

-I rode the Spur for a few weeks, and then had a chat with Lars Sternberg; someone far above average at bicycles, heavily involved in the 4 year development process behind the Spur, and marketing guru for Transition Bicycles.
+I rode the Spur for a few weeks, and then had a chat with Lars Sternberg; someone far above average at bicycles, heavily involved in the bike's 4-year development process, and marketing guru for Transition Bicycles.
 It was long, interesting, and really cemented a lot of my thoughts about the bike.

 In Lars' words, it hearkens back to the NORBA days where you brought one bike to race the weekend.
 There'd be an XC race on Saturday, and maybe you'd change tires for the DH race Sunday.
 Mountain bikes were.... mountain bikes.
 There was none of the genrefication or bike niches we work so hard to define today.
 Maybe you even tried to hop your way though the trials course on it.
 The Spur is for everything.

 And yes - this bike is for non-typical Transition customers.
 But also, it's for all their regular customers, too.